Volunteer drivers needed

 Current Volunteer Driver Roles

-- Volunteer car drivers with MHA Communities – driving older people to coffee mornings and on outings.
-Particularly needed in the Horley area.
+- Volunteer Car Drivers with MHA Communities – driving older people to coffee mornings and to outings.

 - Client Driver for Queen Elizabeth Foundation – helping people with disabilities to get out into the community.
 Driving from bases in Banstead and Leatherhead.

 - Help Carers with Their Shopping – helping carers with their weekly shopping or to collect regular prescriptions.